 “Dr. Carrier is one of the greatest minds I have had the fortune of meeting,” said Luu.
 “He’s supportive, considerate, and kind.
 He’s also really funny, but in [a professional] way.”

 Since the GMAC Lab cannot take more students, Dr. Carrier says one of his goals is to figure out how the psychology department can get more students involved in research as a whole.
-For just like CSUDH provided the tools that ignited a deeper interest in research for him, he wants to do the same for students.
+Just like CSUDH provided the tools that ignited a deeper interest in research for him, he wants to do the same for students.